Affinity at the heart of Madoff mayhem

 This study found that of the million or so Canadians who had at some point in their lives been a victim of investment fraud, more than half were introduced to the fraud by a friend, neighbour, co-worker, or family member.
 There’s a name for this—affinity fraud—and it involves any group of people well known to each other through connections like religion, ethnicity, work or social bonds and, yes, family.
 The way Madoff worked his Jewish connections through prestigious clubs, businesses, charities, educational institutions, and investment firms in New York and Florida is classic affinity fraud.

 The key to affinity fraud seems to be that we lower our guard with people we trust.
-Even when we know the red flags of investment fraud, we tend to miss them or turn a blind eye when someone close to us waves them in our face.
+Even when we know the Fraud Warning Signs, we tend to miss them or turn a blind eye when someone close to us waves them in our face.
 Sometimes the person close to us isn’t the scammer at all, but someone who is innocently promoting a scammer’s “opportunity” not knowing what it is.
 When you’re on the receiving end, it may seem rude to be suspicious and it can be awkward saying “no”.
 But think what being scammed would do to the relationship.

 How do you handle your guard with family and friends?
 Do you have a way of sniffing out bad stuff with them that’s different from how you protect yourself with people you know less well?
 Has a family member or close friend ever approached you with an investment opportunity?
 What happened then?